 Brace yourself, it’s almost time for Black Friday.
 The delirious day of discounts where almost everyone plans to stock up on gifts and goodies before Xmas.

-Black Friday sales have been soaring year over year.
+Black Friday sales have soared year over year.
 The event brought billions in revenue last time round.
-And it surely won’t be any different in 2023.
+And it surely won’t be any different in 2024.

 It’s not just about the economy though.
-In the UK alone, Black Friday sales were predicted to release 386,243 tonnes of carbon in 2021, according to Money.co.uk.
+In the UK alone, Black Friday sales have released 386,243 tonnes of carbon according to Money.co.uk.
 That’s equivalent to the CO2 produced by 215 flights between London and Sydney.
 It’s also said that 80% of products we buy end up in landfills or incinerated after a very short life.
 Which can’t be helped by the retail bonanza that’s round the corner.

 On the other hand, perhaps the more generous Black Friday deals give folk a better chance to buy what they need.
 But overall, Black Friday is a little suspect – if you ask us.
 Here are some scary stats: